equinix/terraform-equinix-metal-openshift-on-baremetal/terraform/README.md

      terraform apply
      ```

- 7. Cleanup the boostrap node once provisioning and installation is complete
+ 7. Cleanup the boostrap node once provisioning and installation is complete by permanently or temporarily setting `count_bootstrap=0`
      ```bash
      terraform apply -var="count_bootstrap=0"
      ```